hakavlad/nohang/README.md

 - Use of [earlyoom](https://github.com/rfjakob/earlyoom).
 This is a simple, stable and tiny OOM preventer written in C (the best choice for emedded and old servers).
 It has a minimum dependencies and can work with oldest kernels.
 It is enabled by default on Fedora 32 Workstation.
 - Use of [oomd](https://github.com/facebookincubator/oomd).
 This is a userspace OOM killer for linux systems written in C++ and developed by Facebook.
 This is the best choice for use in large data centers.
 It needs Linux 4.20+.
 - Use of [low-memory-monitor](https://gitlab.freedesktop.org/hadess/low-memory-monitor/).
 There's a [project announcement](http://www.hadess.net/2019/08/low-memory-monitor-new-project.html).
-- [psi-monitor](https://github.com/endlessm/eos-boot-helper/tree/master/psi-monitor) is used by default on Endless OS.
+- Use of [psi-monitor](https://github.com/endlessm/eos-boot-helper/tree/master/psi-monitor).
+It's used by default on [Endless OS](https://endlessos.com/).
 - Use of `nohang`: nohang is earlyoom on steroids and has many useful features, see below.
 Maybe this is a good choice for modern desktops and servers if you need fine-tuning.

 Of course, you can also [download more RAM](https://downloadmoreram.com/), tune [virtual memory](https://www.kernel.org/doc/Documentation/sysctl/vm.txt), use [zram](https://www.kernel.org/doc/Documentation/blockdev/zram.txt)/[zswap](https://www.kernel.org/doc/Documentation/vm/zswap.txt) and use [limits](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html) for cgroups.